vitasta-singh/phonepay-pulse/README.md

+Project :
 Phonepe Pulse Data Visualization and Exploration:A User-Friendly Tool Using Streamlit and Plotly

 Technologies:
 Github Cloning, Python, Pandas, MySQL, mysql-connector-python, Streamlit, and Plotly.

   Process:
   1. Extract data from the Phonepe pulse Github repository through scripting and clone it

 2. Transform the data into a suitable format and perform any necessary cleaning